-Delivery [against/free of] payment Delivery:
+Delivery [against/free of] payment

-Name and addresses of initial Paying Agent(s) (if any):

-[•] / [Not Applicable]
+(v) Name and addresses of initial Paying Agent(s) (if any): [•] / [Not Applicable]

-Names and addresses of additional Paying Agent(s) (if any):
+(vi) Names and addresses of additional Paying Agent(s) (if any):

-Intended to be held in a manner which would allow Eurosystem eligibility:
+(vii) Intended to be held in a manner which would allow Eurosystem eligibility:

 [Yes.
 Note that the designation "yes" simply means that the Securities are intended upon issue to be deposited with one of the ICSDs as common safekeeper [(and registered in the name of a nominee of one of the ICSDs acting as common safekeeper (include this text for registered securities] and does not necessarily mean that the Securities will be recognised as eligible collateral for Eurosystem monetary policy and intraday credit operations by the Eurosystem either upon issue or at any or all times during their life.
-Such recognition will depend upon the ECB being satisfied that Eurosystem eligibility criteria have been met.]/

-[No. Whilst the designation is specified as "no" at the date of this Pricing Supplement, should the Eurosystem eligibility criteria be amended in the future such that the Securities are capable of meeting them the Securities may then be deposited with one of the ICSDs as common safekeeper [(and registered in the name of a nominee of one of the ICSDs acting as common safekeeper (include this text for registered securities].
-Note that this does not necessarily mean that the Securities will then be recognised as eligible collateral for Eurosystem monetary policy and intraday credit operations by the Eurosystem at any time during their life.
+Such recognition will depend upon the ECB being satisfied that Eurosystem eligibility criteria have been met.]/ of the ICSDs acting as common safekeeper (include this text for registered securities].
+Note that this does not necessarily mean that the Securities will then be recognised eligible collateral for Eurosystem monetary policy and intraday credit operations by the Eurosystem at any time during their life.
 Such recognition will depend upon the ECB being satisfied that Eurosystem eligibility criteria have been met.]]

+[No. Whilst the designation is specified as "no" at the date of this Pricing Supplement, should the Eurosystem eligibility criteria be amended in the future such that the Securities are capable of meeting them the Securities may then be deposited with one of the ICSDs as common safekeeper [(and registered in the name of a nominee of one